arjanjohan/scaffold-move/README.md

 - Styling wallet connect button
 - Store network data in scaffold-config
 - Debug page
-  - Display Resources as well?
   - Msg for no result on view methods
-- Add `aptos init` script that runs `aptos init` and then copies the new address to the `move.toml` file.
 - Fix colors for dark mode
 - Ensure export default deployedContracts satisfies GenericContractsDeclaration
 - Add block explorer page